ashwinbhaskar/ads-stats/README.md

 # Setup & Run
 The application along with postgres is dockerized.
 Execute the following commands to to start the server:
-1. `make setup` - Will run all the tests and build a fat jar out of it in the target directory.
+1. `make setup` - Builds a fat jar out of the application in the target directory.
 You will need `sbt` in your system for this.
 2. `make run` - Will package postgres and the server into a docker container and expose `127.0.0.1:8080` of the outside world.
 3. Run the `curl` commands in the curl folder of the repo:)